-The District shall coordinate with agencies that have transportation authority and adjacent jurisdictions to plan, operate, maintain, and improve the regional mobility infrastructure for the movement of people and goods.
+The District shall coordinate with agencies that have transportation authority, and with adjacent jurisdictions and permittees, to plan shared mobility infrastructure in support of the safe movement of people and/or goods.
 Specific transit improvements included in this Plan are outlined in Chapter 5, Planning Districts, including any planned improvements within the applicable planning district or subdistrict.